France-ioi/algorea-devdoc/items/contests.md

 ## Changes on entering

 * We set in `group_participations`: `started_at` to now, `contest_started_at` to now, `last_activity_at` to now
-* We give access to the tasks (the ones we want the participant to have access at the beginning) by adding him to a dedicated group `items.contestant_group_id` which has a partial access to this contest, with a membership expiring at `now + duration`.
+* We give access to the tasks (the ones we want the participant to view at the beginning) by adding him to a dedicated group `items.contestant_group_id` which has "can_view:content" to this contest, with a membership expiring at `now + duration`.

 ## Finishing